Richland Balsam: Hiking

-Wildlife, Dendrology, and Plants
+Flora and fauna

 This forest type consists of two dominant tree types— the red spruce and the Fraser fir— commonly called the "he-balsam" and "she-balsam" respectively, although the latter has been decimated in recent decades by the balsam woolly adelgid infestation.
 Spruce-fir forests are found in the highest elevations of Southern Appalachia due their ability to survive in climates that are too cold and harsh for the hardwood forests which dominate lower elevations.
 Southern spruce-fir ecosystems resemble ecosystems more commonly found in the northern United States and Canada than in the Southeastern United States.

 There are 121 mammals native and 475 birds native to North Carolina, and the vast majority have historical ranges native to the mountain.
 Due to the protected lands on either side of the Mountain, seeing birds and mammals is not unusual.
 While the surrounding protected areas offer better wildlife recreation, the mountain provides a high view of the surrounding wilderness, which can be advantageous for bird or animal watching.

 Camping

 There is no designated camping areas directly attached to the Haywood-Jackson Overlook.
-However, camping is permitted in the Pisgah National forest to the East of the mountain and to the west of the mountain in Nantahala National Forest.
+However, camping is permitted in the Pisgah National forest to the east of the mountain and to the west of the mountain in Nantahala National Forest.